 Assets managements or activity or turnover ratios are employed to evaluate the efficiency with which the firm manages and utilize its assets.
-They indicate the speed with which assets are beings converted or turned over.
-Thus, these ratios are used to measures the bank's ability to utilize their available resources.

-i.
-Loan and Advances to Total Deposit Ratio
+They indicate the i.
+Loan and Advances to Total Deposit Ratio ii.
+Total Investments to Total Deposit Ratio